Is Sustainability a Key Driver for Emerging Graphene Markets?

 The market for graphene is at a tipping point, with long periods of R&D now starting to translate into significant purchase orders.
 For a long time, the graphene market was overwhelmingly driven by a 'materials push' whereby graphene firms worked hard to persuade markets of the properties and benefits of their product.
 Now, that has transitioned into 'market pull', with key drivers coming to the fore.

-", IDTechEx provides a granular outlook for the industry, including forecasts, manufacturer analysis, material benchmarking, price and applications.
-The tipping point for graphene is here but with so many manufacturers not all will become successful and some consolidation is inevitable
+IDTechEx continues to provide the most comprehensive independent market research on the field of graphene and other nanocarbons.
+In the latest update to their report, "Graphene Market and 2D Materials Assessment 2021-2031", IDTechEx provides a granular outlook for the industry, including forecasts, manufacturer analysis, material benchmarking, price and applications.
+The tipping point for graphene is here but with so many manufacturers not all will become successful and some consolidation is inevitable.

 Multiple drivers are emerging for graphene as the value-added material of choice.
 Graphene's ability to enhance mechanical lifetimes - for example, through wear-resistant liners or anti-corrosion coatings - and greater thermal management requirements are two examples of prevalent forces.